$9.95 Paperback, 4 x 6 inches, 76 pages; first edition, July 2019.

 Pamela offers a glimpse into the sub-text of her EL advocacy.

-A piece of Pamela's poetic verses integrated into language arts programs @ University of Washington and published on Medium.com, among other of her written work.
+A piece of Pamela's poetic verses integrated into language arts programs through her work as a teaching artist.

 Seattle Repertory Theatre's Education & Outreach interviews with ELA's founding artist, Pamela Sackett.